Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Three goddesses laid claim to the golden apple; each believing that they were the “fairest,” or most beautiful, of the assembled guests.
 These three claimants were Hera, the wife of Zeus, Aphrodite, the goddess of love and beauty, and Athena, the goddess of wisdom.

-Each of the three goddesses argued their case, but of course, none of them were willing to listen to the arguments of the other, or give the title of fairest to a rival.
+Each of the three goddesses argued their case, but of course, none of them was willing to listen to the arguments of the other or give the title of fairest to a rival.